 It brings a well-researched, documented and tested new technology targeting both purification efficiency and cost reduction in water and wastewater purification.
-In the AGMD-process the wastewater undergoes evaporation followed by microfiltration producing absolutely pure water and extreme concentrate of pollutants and impurities leading to zero liquid discharge.
-The process removes all contaminant to levels below detection limits measured by state-of-the-art analytical equipment.

 The evaporation process occurs at low-temperature (commonly 60-90oC but can also work at lower temperatures) which is enough to produce water vapours.
 These processes of evaporation, filtration and condensation occur in a single module, making the equipment compact and easy to operate.
 Being modular enables the CIRCULAR-WATER to be infinitely scalable to meet diverse needs from a very small (few liters per day lab equipment) to a very large-scale (hundreds of thousands of cubic meters per day municipal facility)capacity installations.